frederic-perez/AmE-dictionary/data/dictionary.md

 __redoubt__ _n_ :two::hammer: :es: reducto
 __redoubtable__ _adj_ :five::astonished: That is to be feared; formidable. _Two redoubtable warriors._
 __redoubted__ _adj_
+__redound__ _v_ /rih-DOWND/ :two::hammer:
-__redress<sup>1</sup>__ _v_ :five: The verb redress is used when you are supposed to fix a problem and make amends.
+__redress<sup>1</sup>__ _v_ :six: The verb redress is used when you are supposed to fix a problem and make amends.
 You want your parents to redress the fact that you don’t have a pet.
 Your parents offer to get a hamster, but instead, you say you want a monkey.
-__redress<sup>2</sup>__ _n_ :seven: A sum of money paid in compensation for loss or injury. _To seek redress._ _They demanded redress of 146 grievances before they would consent to a new subsidy._
+__redress<sup>2</sup>__ _n_ :eight: A sum of money paid in compensation for loss or injury. _To seek redress._ _They demanded redress of 146 grievances before they would consent to a new subsidy._
 __redshirt__ _v_ :four::hammer: (redshirting)
 __reductive__ _adj_
-__redux__ _adj_ :four: Brought back—used postpositively; revived. _Damian has the veneer of the angry young man redux._ _Is the expensive drug remdesivir just Tamiflu redux?_
+__redux__ _adj_ :six: /ree-DUKS/ Redux is an adjective that means “brought back,” and it is usually used to describe an event or situation that closely resembles something from the past.
+Redux is always used postpostively, that is, after the word or phrase it describes.
+Brought back—used postpositively; revived. _Damian has the veneer of the angry young man redux._ _Is the expensive drug remdesivir just Tamiflu redux?_
 __redwood__ _n_ :two::hammer:
 __reed__ _n_ :two::hammer: _A reed basket._
 __reeds__ _n_ :four::hammer: _The reeds fringed the Euphrates._
+__reef__ _n_
 __reefer__ _n_ :two::hammer: _He was hitting on a reefer._
 __reefs__ _n_ :two::hammer:
 __reek<sup>1</sup>__ _n_ :two::hammer: